JabRef/jabref/docs/decisions/0039-template-engine.md

 * Good, because it is possible to use `String` as a template.
 * Good, because it is minimalistic.
 * Bad, because {argument d}
-* Bad, because not in active development (but support is still available).
+* Bad, because it is in maintenance mode.

 ### Apache FreeMarker